-Author’s Note: This is one in an occasional series on how I lost weight – almost
+Author’s Note: This is one in an occasional series on how I lost weight – about

 30 40 pounds so far.
 Most of the principles I followed are based on The Okinawa Diet Plan.
 While these methods worked well for me, please see a doctor before embarking on ANY weight-loss plan.
 I explain more about dieting here.

 One of the toughest things about modern society is that most humans are instinctually attracted to the most sugary, fat-laden foods within their field of vision.
 Candy bars.
 Fatty meats.
 Cake and cookies.
 It is a tough impulse to fight, and one of the only ways to avoid eating junk is to feel full.
 Very full.

 How?
 Strangely enough, it turns out we can trick our bodies by pigging out on soups and stews.
 The simple act of adding water to a meal is one of the single best ways to lose weight, according the The Okinawa Diet Plan:

 A fascinating study by researchers at Pennsylvania Sate University clearly illustrates this point and demonstrates that it’s the water in the food, not drinking water, that increases our feelings of satiety.
 In the study, researchers served lunch to 24 hungry young women and measured how much they ate.
 The first course was a 270-calorie appetizer of chicken-rice casserole with varying amounts of water.
 Women who started with the casserole alone or drank a 10-ounce glass of water along with it went on to eat another 300 calories of food at the main course, whether they drank the water or not.
 But when the 10-ounce glass of water was added to the casserole – in effect, making it soup – each woman ate only 200 calories of food at the main course – about 30 percent less!
 These women did not feel hungrier later in the day or feel any need to make up those calories later.